 Prince Hall addresses the African Masonic Lodge in Cambridge, Massachusetts to advocate for the abolition of slavery in the United States, including the extension of civil rights to Free African Americans.

-Click on the link below to download the primary source document with analysis prompt.
+Click on link below to download primary source document: Prince Hall Speaks To The African Lodge

 “It is now five years since I delivered a charge to you on some parts and points of masonry.
 As one branch or superstructure of the foundation, I endeavored to show you the duty of a mason to a mason, and of charity and love to all mankind, as the work and image of the great God and the Father of the human race.
 I shall now attempt to show you that it is our duty to sympathise with our fellow-men under their troubles, and with the families of our brethren who are gone, we hope, to the Grand Lodge above…..

 My brethren, let us not be cast down under these and many other abuses we at present are laboring under,—for the darkest hour is just before the break of day.
 My brethren, let us remember what a dark day it was with our African brethren, six years ago, in the French West Indies.
 Nothing but the snap of the whip was heard, from morning to evening.
 Hanging, breaking on the wheel, burning, and all manner of tortures, were inflicted on those unhappy people.
 But, blessed be God, the scene is changed.
 They now confess that God hath no respect of persons, and therefore, receive them as their friends, and treat them as brothers.
 Thus doth Ethiopia stretch forth her hand from slavery, to freedom and equality.”